SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 # SML-Sync

-SML-Sync is an experimental identity-centric synchronization system for SecretMemoryLocker that does not store passwords and does not rely on cloud vault services.
+SML-Sync is an experimental identity-centric synchronization layer for SecretMemoryLocker that does not store passwords and does not rely on cloud vault services.

+Instead of synchronizing secrets, SML-Sync collects lightweight browser identity anchors and uses them as deterministic entropy sources for secret reconstruction.

-The feature analyzes local browser profiles and builds lightweight identity anchors in the following format:
+The feature analyzes local browser profiles and builds identity anchors in the following format:

 ```text
 domain<_>username